DFXswiss/api/README.md

 #### Sell Crypto

 <em>In order to perform bank transactions, DFX needs to know the name and address of the recipient.
 Therefore, user data must be collected once before a sale can be made.
 The user data can be updated with the [kyc data endpoint](https://api.dfx.swiss/swagger#/KYC/KycController_updateKycData).
-Required fields are mail, phone, firstname, surname, street, houseNumber, location, zip, country.
-For non personal accounts, organizationName, organizationStreet, organizationHouseNumber, organizationLocation, organizationZip, organizationCountry are also required.</em>
+Required fields are `mail, phone, firstname, surname, street, houseNumber, location, zip, country`.
+For non personal accounts, `organizationName, organizationStreet, organizationHouseNumber, organizationLocation, organizationZip, organizationCountry` are also required.</em>

 1. Get all available assets with the [asset endpoint](https://api.dfx.swiss/swagger/#/Asset/AssetController_getAllAsset)
    - Only assets with the `sellable` field set to `true` can be sold